xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### Input payload checks

 Input payload checks verify the actual input payload of a step.
+They are useful when a step may exist and be valid, but you also need to prove that the right data was used.

-Contract read example checks:
+Example: the step can be checked for `AmountA = 50` and `AmountB = 5`.

 | Field | Operator | Expected value |
 |---|---|---|